-Tiffany Mountain Trail Professional Review and Guide
+Tiffany Mountain Trail Professional Guide

 "Perhaps nowhere else in the Cascades can a hiker saunter to an 8000-foot peak with such little effort.
 With a trailhead at 6500 feet, Tiffany Mountain requires very little sweat to make it to its 8242-foot summit.
 All the better, for you’ll want to spend as much time as possible stopping and smelling the flowers along the way.
 The entire trail is lined with them, from forest to meadow to the grassy and rocky summit.
 The trail begins on Freezeout Ridge in an open and mature forest of lodgepole and whitebark pine.